Birthday Party Alternatives for Preschoolers

 My husband and I strive to keep presents pretty simple.
 We don’t like having a billion toys in the house and would rather put money towards experiences and savings/investments.
 I do love getting my son presents though, so I made sure he had a couple of special gifts.

-He got a new set of neon paints ($10) and a mini remote control Tesla Hot Wheels car ($18).
+He got a new set of neon paints ($10) and a mini remote-controlled Tesla Hot Wheels car ($18).
 Nothing too fancy, but both will provide him with hours and hours of entertainment.

 Family Outing

-While my 4 year old really wanted to go to an indoor playground with slides and things to crawl all over for his birthday, said playground was closed.
-So instead, we headed downtown for some site seeing and a bakery treat.
-Going downtown is out of the ordinary for us, and my son loves the energy of the city and watching all the tram-trains go by.
+While my 4-year-old really wanted to go to an indoor playground with slides and things to crawl all over for his birthday, said playground was closed.
+So instead, we headed downtown for some sightseeing and a bakery treat.
+Going downtown is out of the ordinary for us, and my son loves the energy of the city and watching all the tram trains go by.

 I think toddlers and kids pick up so much on the energy around them, so the hustle and bustle of a city can be pretty invigorating and stimulating for them.